 We’re almost there.
 The final part is to choose which apps you want to install on your Apple Watch.
-This is taken care of, like most Apple Watch setup, from the comfort of the Apple Watch app on the iPhone.
+This is taken care of, like most Apple Watch setup, from the comfort of the Watch app on the iPhone.
 You can choose to send all apps, or just pick the ones you want to install.

 What are you waiting for?
-The whole point of the Apple Watch is that its with you, all the time.
-Go for a walk, and make a start on closing those rings.
+The whole point of the Apple Watch is that it’s with you, all the time.
+Go for a walk and make a start on closing those rings.
 Or go swimming.
 Or, if you don’t dig on that whole exercise thing, you can read our guide to customizing your Apple Watch, from the comfort of your favorite armchair.